 Common causes of secondary dysmenorrhea include

 Less common causes include congenital malformations (eg, bicornuate uterus, subseptate uterus, transverse vaginal septum), ovarian cysts and tumors, pelvic inflammatory disease Pelvic Inflammatory Disease (PID) Pelvic inflammatory disease (PID) is a polymicrobial infection of the upper female genital tract: the cervix, uterus, fallopian tubes, and ovaries; abscess may occur.
-PID may be sexually transmitted... read more , pelvic congestion, intrauterine adhesions, psychogenic pain, and intrauterine devices Intrauterine Device (IUDs; IUD) In the US, 12% of women who use contraception use intrauterine devices (IUDs); IUDs are becoming more popular because of their advantages over oral contraceptives: IUDs are highly effective... read more (IUDs), particularly copper- or levonorgestrel-releasing IUDs.
-Levonorgestrel-releasing IUDs cause less cramping than copper-releasing IUDs.
+PID may be caused by sexually... read more , pelvic congestion, intrauterine adhesions, and intrauterine devices Intrauterine Device (IUDs; IUD) In the US, 12% of women who use contraception use intrauterine devices (IUDs); IUDs are popular because of their advantages as a contraceptive method: IUDs are highly effective.
+IUDs have minimal... read more (IUDs), particularly copper IUDs.

-In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], cryocautery, or thermocautery).
+In a few women, pain occurs when the uterus attempts to expel tissue through an extremely tight cervical os (secondary to conization, loop electrosurgical excision procedure [LEEP], or cryotherapy).
 Pain occasionally results from a pedunculated submucosal fibroid or an endometrial polyp protruding through the cervix.

 Risk factors for severe secondary dysmenorrhea are the same as those for primary.

 Secondary dysmenorrhea usually begins during adulthood unless caused by congenital malformations.